White Bird Parabola

 I placed one chair underneath the parabola structure to create an introspective image as a whole.
 Also, the chair represents a place to rest.
 By scattering feathers and feather balls on the chair and the floor, I expressed my frequenting this place to rest.

 The sojourner travels just like an isolated white bird flying endlessly.
 Is the white bird lonely?
-To me, it looks like flying with strength and nobility.
+To me, it looks like flying with strength and dignity.
 The white bird continues to fly in the air with dynamic movement and constant rhythm.